UVCity/Right-Call/Documentation/User.md

 <img src="Assets/calibrationPage.png" width="600">

-- If the student selects accept to use their webcam, they are sent to the eye-tracking calibratiom page.
+- If the student selects accept to use their webcam, they are sent to the eye-tracking calibration page.
 - This page is only completed once per login session.
-- The student must wait around 5-10 seconds for the red dot to show up on their screen.
+- The student must wait around 15-20 seconds for the red dot to show up on their screen.
 Once it displays, the student must click all five buttons five times each until each one is red.
 - A pop-up then appears telling you to stare at the red button in the middle of the screen for 5 seconds to check the accuracy of the eye-tracking.
 - The user closes the pop-up and stares at the red button.
 - After 5 seconds, two buttons appear.